Icinga/icinga-template-library/doc/10-generic-templates.md

 -----------------------------|------------
 ido_type                     | **Required.** The type of the IDO connection object.
-Can be either "IdoMysqlConnection" or "IdoPgsqlConnection". ido_name                     | **Required.** The name of the IDO connection object. ido_queries_warning          | **Optional.** Warning threshold for queries/s.
-Applies if the rate is lower than the threshold. ido_queries_critical         | **Optional.** Critical threshold for queries/s.
-Applies if the rate is lower than the threshold. ido_pending_queries_warning  | **Optional.** Warning threshold for pending queries.
+Can be either "IdoMysqlConnection" or "IdoPgsqlConnection". ido_name                     | **Required.** The name of the IDO connection object. ido_queries_warning          | Warning threshold for queries/s.
+Applies if the rate is lower than the threshold. ido_queries_critical         | Critical threshold for queries/s.
+Applies if the rate is lower than the threshold. ido_pending_queries_warning  | Warning threshold for pending queries.
 Applies if pending queries are higher than the threshold.
-Supersedes the `ido_queries` thresholds above. ido_pending_queries_critical | **Optional.** Critical threshold for pending queries.
+Supersedes the `ido_queries` thresholds above. ido_pending_queries_critical | Critical threshold for pending queries.
 Applies if pending queries are higher than the threshold.
 Supersedes the `ido_queries` thresholds above.

 ## dummy <a id="dummy"></a>